-Ripple is the coin with the second highest market capitalization behind Bitcoin, a position it’s held for much of 2018.
+Ripple is the coin with the third highest market capitalization behind Bitcoin and Ethereum, a position it’s held for a long time.
 Let’s see why it’s becoming so popular.

 What Is Ripple?

 Ripple is a real-time gross settlement system (RTGS), a currency exchange, and remittance network.

 Its unique selling point lies in the way it transfers assets.
 For example, how would you convert a car into airline miles?
 There’s no exchange rate between the two.
 Instead, you’d have to convert the car into USD, then the USD into miles.
 It would be a slow and expensive process.

 The associated cryptocurrency (XRP) replaces USD as the mediator between the different assets.
 It’s fungible with everything and is cheaper and faster than using dollars.

 Although it can be used to exchange any assets, XRP is mainly focused on high-volume, inefficient corridors.
 One example is euros to Indian rupees.
 In inefficient corridors, market makers have tiny profit margins.
 Therefore, it becomes cheaper to transfer from EUR >XRP > INR, rather than use a regular exchange to go straight from EUR to INR.

 Ripple then adds more countries to the corridors.
 For businesses that need to transfer money all over the world in lots of different currencies, it becomes more efficient to hold XRP rather than lots of disparate currencies, thus driving up demand and price.